malcprentice/malcprentice.github.io/0-source/Schedules - Syllabus for GCP.md

 Project A (Research Paper)  |10%    |Given in class Project B (Research Paper)  |10%    |Given in class
-Project C (Presentation)    |10%    |Given in class Mini presentations          |30%    |Given in class///Number depends on class size Vocabulary Project (V)      |10%    |Test at end of term///Minimum 375 words///See [[Study Skills - learn vocabulary]] Quickwrite Activities (QW)  |10%    |One per class///See [[Study Skills - do a quickwrite]]
+Project C (Presentation)    |10%    |Given in class Participation               |20%    |See your participation plan
+Mini presentations          |20%    |Given in class///Number depends on class size Vocabulary Project (V)      |10%    |Test at end of term///Minimum 375 words///See [[Study Skills - learn vocabulary]] Quickwrite Activities (QW)  |10%    |One per class///See [[Study Skills - do a quickwrite]]
 Speed Reading (SR)          |10%    |One per class///Minimum 20///See [[Study Skills - do a speed reading]]
-Participation               |20%    |See your participation plan

 Read this: [[Resources - grading system]]